Phrase book: Notes

-James Thurber wrote a satirical essay, "There's No Place Like Home," concerning a phrase book he came across in a London bookstore "Collin's Pocket Interpreters: France."
-The essay appeared in The New Yorker of August 14, 1937, and was later collected in his book My World and Welcome To It.
+James Thurber wrote a satirical essay, "There's No Place Like Home", concerning a phrase book he came across in a London bookstore, Collin's Pocket Interpreters: France.
+The essay appeared in The New Yorker of August 14, 1937, and was later collected in his book My World and Welcome to It.

 The British comedian group Monty Python featured a phrase book containing wrong translations in two of their sketches.

 English as She Is Spoke is a comic classic of unwittingly incompetent translation.

 The expression "My postillion has been struck by lightning", supposedly included in some phrasebooks, is used to describe some of the less likely to be useful phrases found in some books.
 Dirk Bogarde published a memoir with this title.

-The 1972 short story by Joanna Russ, "Useful Phrases for the Tourist", takes the form of an excerpt from a phrase book.
+A 1972 short story by Joanna Russ, "Useful Phrases for the Tourist", takes the form of an excerpt from a phrase book.
 Since its initial appearance it has been reprinted nine times, and has been translated into Italian and French.